Richmond Centre for Disability

 Summary

-Creating a web portal application for community members of the Richmond Centre for Disability to renew their accessibility parking passes; product design and user research.
+A web portal application for community members of the Richmond Centre for Disability to renew their accessibility parking passes; product design and user research.

 Overview